 Being a law enforcer is one of the noblest jobs in the world.
-Law enforcement careers are some of the highest-paying professions, with a median salary of $66,020 as of May 2021, says the Bureau of Labor Statistics.
+Law enforcement careers are some of the highest-paying professions, with a median salary of $69,160 as of May 2022, according to the Bureau of Labor Statistics.
 However, it takes a lot of passion for someone to put their life on the line daily to protect others, uphold the law, and maintain peace and order.

 Not all policemen and women stay in the law enforcement field for a long time, though.
 Some may want to transition and become police officers; a career change for personal and professional reasons.

 If you’re like many law enforcement officers who are considering venturing into a new career path in private or government agencies, you must explore your options carefully.
 Conducting research, assessing your transferable skills, and determining your personal and professional goals also make a difference!